angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 [![Screenshot](swagger-ui.png)](https://api.angular.schule/swagger-ui/)

-Swagger codegen has a plenty of arguments to adjusts.
+Swagger codegen has a plenty of arguments to adjust.
 The minimal command line arguments are:

 ```bash
 java -jar swagger-codegen-cli.jar generate \